 Many prior efforts on topologizing discrete structures have focused on the construction of topology around the vertex set of directed graphs while no one has tried to associate a generalized topology on the set of edges of a given directed graph.
 This motivated us to study some properties of directed graphs by their corresponding generalized topology.
-In this paper, we define a generalized topology on the edge sets of directed graphs.
-Here, we introduce a base consisting of the family of edge sets of the maximal paths in a directed graph to generate a generalized topology and establish its relevant properties.
+This paper introduces and defines for the first time a generalized topology on the edge sets of directed graphs.
+In particular, we introduce a base consisting of the family of edge sets of the maximal paths in a directed graph to generate a generalized topology and establish its relevant properties.
 Also, the concept of connectedness is explored in the sense of this new space.
-The directed graphs considered in this study are nonempty, finite, and without loops.
+The directed graphs considered in this study are non-empty, finite, and without loops.